 Find the Right Supplier

-- Trade Shows: One of the best places to find quality whole suppliers is at a trade show.
-You’ll have the opportunity to see which suppliers take their market seriously, glean great information from the one-on-one conversation with the sales representative, gain insight into the company and be able to instantly compare a variety of competitors.
+- Trade Shows: One of the best places to find quality wholesale product suppliers is at a trade show.
+You’ll have the opportunity to see which product suppliers take their market seriously, glean valuable information from the one-on-one conversation with the sales representative, gain insight into the company, and be able to instantly compare a variety of competitors.

-- Trade Publications: Magazines specific to your industry or market are another great source of potential suppliers.
+- Trade Publications: Magazines specific to your industry or market is another terrific source of potential suppliers.
 Although you can’t judge a company by its ad, you can learn a lot from their marketing messaging and can gain some insights on certain companies in the publication’s articles.

-When evaluating potential suppliers, make sure you do your homework!
-Ask for references, get opinions from your peers, search for reviews online and contact organizations such as the Better Business Bureau or an appropriate Chamber of Commerce.
+When evaluating potential product suppliers, do your homework!
+Ask for references, get opinions from your peers, search for reviews online, and contact organizations such as the Better Business Bureau or an appropriate Chamber of Commerce.

-Once you’ve picked your supplier, make sure you understand the terms of the agreement (and don’t be afraid to negotiate better terms).
-Quality wholesale suppliers want great relationships, so if the one you’re dealing with doesn’t have time for your questions or concerns, you may need to keep shopping around.
+Once you’ve picked your product supplier, make sure you understand the terms of the agreement (and don’t be afraid to negotiate better terms).
+Quality wholesale product suppliers want great relationships, so if the one you’re dealing with doesn’t have time for your questions or concerns, you may need to keep shopping around.
+Consider these questions:

 Go through a few what-if scenarios and see what terms are applicable in that situation.
 You don’t want to wait until an emergency happens to find out.

 Developing a good rapport with your supplier is a key ingredient to securing a quality wholesale product supplier.
-The better history you have with them and the more loyal they see that you are, the more leverage you will have.
-You may be able to secure more favorable terms, negotiate flexible payment schedules, have input in future product development or receive preferential treatment.
+The better the history you have with them and the more loyal they see you are, the more leverage you'll have.
+You may be able to secure more favorable terms, negotiate flexible payment schedules, have input in future product development, or receive preferential treatment.